RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

     value |= (buffer[pos++] & 0x7f) << i++ * 7;
 ```

 Back to our buffer: In our case the message isn't length delimited, hence the message starts with the first field's tag.

+### Tags
 Tags are encoded as a varint.
 The last 3 bits of the tag's value represent the wire type, all other bits except the last 3 represent the field id.

 Let's start decoding: